DutchJelly/Projects/README.md

 # Projects
-My projects folder for little projects or assignments.
+This is a projects folder for little projects and assignments.
 I'm mainly using this to share code on my laptop Unix VM, laptop running Windows, desktop Unix VM and desktop running Windows.
+I'll be reorganising all repositories in the future.